-Phillip Lymbery is the Chief Executive Officer of Compassion in World Farming – an animal welfare charity who fight to end the practice of factory farming.
+Phillip Lymbery is the CEO at Compassion in World Farming – an animal welfare charity who fight to end the practice of factory farming.
 In Farmageddon, Phillip goes on a terrifying investigative journey behind the closed doors of the factory farming industry – from the UK, Europe and the USA, to China, Argentina, Peru and Mexico.
 Did you know for instance, that the main reason for hacking down the remaining South American rainforest these days, is to grow soy to feed the pigs and chickens of China?
 Farmageddon is both a wake-up call to change our current food production and eating practices, and an attempt to find a way to a better farming future.
 Buy now: Farmageddon: The True Cost of Cheap Meat

 2. Any of the 7 food books written by Joanna Blythman

 It was my old boss, Matt Appleby of Roath Brewery, who introduced me to Joanna Blythman, an award-winning investigative journalist, and one of the most authoritative, influential commentators on the British food chain.
 If I can get you to read ONE book from this list, it would be your pick of any of the 7 titles written by Joanna.